 - Presence of target cells.

-- Also to check for hemolytic disease as a cause of the jaundice.
+- Also to check gastrointestinal bleeding and hemolytic disease as a cause of the jaundice.

 Exclude systemic causes of enzyme elevation before undertaking invasive diagnostic procedures.